jasonkuhrt/flo/functions/end.md

 ---
 {
-  "description": "Safely remove a git worktree by branch name or issue number", "parametersPositional": [
+  "description": "End your work by removing a worktree", "aliases": ["rm"],
+  "parametersPositional": [
     {
       "name": "branch-name-or-issue",